Alister McRae

-Alister Ritchie McRae (born 20 December 1970) is a British rally driver from Scotland who competed in the World Rally Championship.
+Alister Ritchie McRae (born 20 December 1970) is a Scottish rally driver from Scotland who competed in the World Rally Championship.
 He is the son of the five-time British Rally Champion Jimmy McRae and the younger brother of the late 1995 World Rally Champion, Colin McRae, and older brother of property entrepreneur Stuart McRae.
 His uncle Hugh "Shug" Steele is also a former rally driver.

 Career

 Born in Lanark, McRae took his first foray into motorsport at the age of twelve, when he took up motorcycle trials and motocross.
 But it was always rallying where he would demonstrate his true colours.
 Starting out by competing in Scottish Rally Championship events, success wasn't long in coming.
 In 1992, he won the prestigious Shell Scholarship and the production category of Great Britain's round of the World Rally Championship.

 The following years saw further triumphs, culminating with McRae winning the British Rally Championship outright in 1995, at the wheel of a works Nissan Sunny.
 More manufacturer drives ensued, with a two-year contract being signed to drive the Formula 2 Volkswagen Golf.
 He famously competed alongside his brother on a one-off basis in the Subaru World Rally Team on the Rally of Great Britain of 1998.